rubyonracetracks/tutorial-rails-rubymn2/01-02-remove_pages.md

 * Enter the command "alias test1='rails test test/integration/static_pages_test.rb'".
 * Enter the command "test1".
 This tests the static page integration tests only.
 All tests should pass.
 * Edit the file app/views/layouts/_header.html.erb.
 Remove the line containing "about_path".
 This removes the links to the "About" page in the header menu bar.
 * Enter the command "test1".
-Now you get bombarded with a cascade of error messages.
+Now you get bombarded with a cascade of error messages because the "About" link is missing.
 * In the test/integration/static_pages_test.rb file, remove the "home page provides access to the about page" test and the "contact page provides access to the about page" test.
 * Enter the command "test1".
 All tests should now pass.

 ### Removing the Contact Link From the Header.
 * Edit the file app/views/layouts/_header.html.erb.
 Remove the line containing "contact_path".
 This removes the links to the "Contact" page in the header menu bar.
 * Enter the command "test1".
-Now you get bombarded with a cascade of error messages because the "About" link is missing.
+Now you get bombarded with a cascade of error messages because the "Contact" link is missing.
 * In the test/integration/static_pages_test.rb file, remove the "home page provides access to the contact page" test and the "about page provides access to the contact page" test.
 * Enter the command "test1".
 All tests should now pass.
 * Enter the command "sh git_check.sh".
 All tests should pass, and there should be no offenses.